bhumitattarde/bhumitattarde/README.md

 <br/> -->

 <p align="center">
 Hello!
-I’m a junior year engineering student currently working as a Software Engineering Intern at smallcase.
+I’m a junior year engineering student currently working as a Software Engineer at smallcase.
 I have varying interests that range from algorithmic trading and FinTech to full-stack web development.
 I’m a staunch advocate of open-source software and FOSS philosophy.
 I’ve traded Indian equity markets for a brief period of time and love leveraging technology to generate alpha.
 Take a look at my previous work experience <a href="https://www.bhumit.net/#Experience">here</a>.
 </p>

 <p align="center">